indrajitkumar/Simple-Commerce-application/README.md

 •	StoreInfo
 •	Products
 •	OrderDone

-The application should consists of three screens:
+The application consists of three screens:

 1. Store details & products screen:
 •	Fetch the store detail from /storeInfo endpoint and display them in the upper part of the screen.